jvantuyl/sublime_diagram_plugin/README.md

 Patches to support additional viewers or diagrams are welcome.

-## Install Instructions
+# Installation

 Check out the source directory or download and uncompress the source tarball.
 Put this directoy in the Packages directory for your platform.
+Or install via Package Control.

 On Linux, it's sometimes "~/.config/sublime-text-2/Packages/".
 On MacOS X, it's "~/Library/Application Support/Sublime Text 2/Packages/".

 Sublime Text should detect the plugin and automatically load it.

+Dependencies to function correctly are:

+* Java (download from java.sun.com)
+* Graphviz (I recommend "homebrew" on the Mac)
+* Sublime Text 2 or 3

 The source is available via git at: